Welcome to Louisa Young's website.

-The sequel to My Dear I Wanted to Tell You, THE HEROES' WELCOME, is to be published on May 22 2014 by HarperCollins' new imprint The Borough Press.
+The sequel to My Dear I Wanted to Tell You, THE HEROES' WELCOME, is out now from HarperCollins' new imprint The Borough Press.

-by Louisa (and her daughter Isabel Adomakoh Young)'s alter ego Zizou Corder, toured the country in summer 2013, in a production by the internationally acclaimed award-winning all-round fabulous theatre company Complicite.
+by Louisa (and her daughter Isabel Adomakoh Young)'s alter ego Zizou Corder, will be revived in London at the Tricycle theatre in December 2014, then going to New York in early 2015.
+It toured the country in summer 2013, in a production by the internationally acclaimed award-winning all-round fabulous theatre company Complicite.
 Directed by company co-founder Annabel Arden and starring Adetomiwa Edun as Charlie. **** Michael Billington, The Guardian

 'She wiped the surface and put the kettle on' by Louisa Young was read on BBC Radio Four by Emma Fielding, on November 9 2012 at 3.30pm, as part of Friday Firsts, a new series of short stories

 A GREAT TASK OF HAPPINESS: The Life of Kathleen Scott - Louisa Young's acclaimed biography of her grandmother - has been revised and reissued, to celebrate the centenary of Captain Scott's Last Expedition.
 'A Father for my Son', based on the biography, was recently broadcast on Radio 4.